mlbridge/mlbridge.github.io/README.md

 The features of Historical Analysis are as follows:

-- **Domain Name Analysis:** The user interface enables the user to search for a a particular domain name along with a time range.
+- **Domain Name Analysis:** The user interface enables the user to search for a particular domain name along with a time range.
 The user interface then searches for that particular domain name in the Elasticsearch database.
 Once the domain name is found, the user interface will display the number of requests to that particular domain name in that time range, the nature of the domain name (benign